ravindra-shastri/TA-FRONTEND-state-and-forms-TRaaab/block-BRaabw/code/shopping-cart/README.md

 #### Features

-- Users can select multiple sizes based on the filtered products visible .
+- Users can select multiple sizes at one time based on the filtered products will be visible .

-- Users can also sort the data from lowest to highest and highest to lowest
+- Users can also sort the data by lowest to highest and highest to lowest

+-User can click on the add to cart button once clicked the product will be added

-- Users can see the total amount
+-User can see the total amount

+-User can add multiple products and same product multiple times

 ## Build/Run